Pasxsenger/LeetCode-Notes/Greedy.md

 I racked my brain to find out how to use Greedy to solve this problem.
 According to the hint, the point is to locate them from the people with the smallest height.

 Thanks a lot!
-However, after I sorted the `people`, what's next?
+However, after I sorted the `people`, what was next?

 Again, I racked my brain.